-Second, we distinguish between cases where the generators can be decomposed into 2-dimensional and arbitrary-dimensional sub-generators.
-For $2$-dimensional sub-generators, we have extended known exponential encoding methods to QNNs with arbitrary number of layers, both under the assumption of equal data encoding layers and for arbitrary data encoding layers.
-While the terms of maximality coincide for $2$-dimensional generators, this is not the case for generators of arbitrary dimensions.
 To maximize the size $|\Omega|$ of the frequency spectrum, we extended existing results to QNNs with arbitrary number of layers and arbitrary dimensional generators based on the concept of a Golomb ruler.
 For maximality in $K$, we introduced the relaxed turnpike problem, which is a variation of the classical turnpike problem, and proved that a univariate single layer QNN with one generator is maximal if and only if the eigenvalues are a solution to the relaxed turnpike problem.
-We explained how to extend that result to models with an arbitrary number of layers and sub-generators.
-However, the result may not be maximal in this case.